 Explore Melanie Klein's life by clicking on the boxes below.

-Many of the images on this site are reproduced courtesy of the Wellcome Collection, which holds many of Melanie Klein's original papers.
-The archive is available to researchers on request - contact the Wellcome Library for more information.
+Many of the images on this site are reproduced courtesy of the Wellcome Collection, which holds the Melanie Klein archive.
+The archive is freely available online and can also be accessed at the Wellcome Library on request - visit our archive page for more information.

 You can also find out more about Klein's life, including films, audio recordings, written recollections and her autobiographical writings, in the Audio and video and Downloads sections of this website.